- What is Data Science and Analytics?

 Manufacturing: The commercial use of data science for business leaders is evident in the fact that the tech is being widely trusted to optimize supply chains, predict equipment breakdowns and streamline distribution.

-Retail: Major retailers use data science to architect precision-driven retargeting campaigns for outcome-oriented marketing.
+Retail: Major retailers use data science and analytics to optimize inventory, manage supply chains, and architect precision-driven retargeting campaigns for outcome-oriented marketing.

 Logistics: Shipments and delivery routes are being optimized thanks to data science applications so that customers world over get their orders on time.